 How to Allow Guest Posting

-Users can post on your site without registering themselves with the powerful Guest Post on WP User Frontend feature.
+Using WP User Frontend, users can post on your site without registering themselves with the powerful Guest Post feature.
+And this process only requires some easy steps.

 Configuration of Guest Post on WP User Frontend